What is a risk premium? How to calculate it?

 But how do you know how risky something is?
-Thats where risk premium comes it.
+That is where risk premium comes in.
 Risk premium is the return expected by an investor in exchange for putting their money on the line.
 Knowing the risk premium can help you decide which stocks and ETFs to invest in.

 What is a risk premium?